Raiders top Cougars to maintain control of rivalry

 “We had to earn it,” Kervin said.
 “I knew coming over here that Coach [Malone] is doing a great job with those guys.
 They got some dangerous players over there, and you can tell their program is on the ascend.
 I knew it was going to be a tough game.”

-Defense was the story of the first quarter, as each squad’s offenses were forced to punt the ball multiple times.
+Defense was the story of the first quarter, as each squad’s offenses were forced to punt multiple times.

-On the first play of the second quarter, senior quarterback Jaylen Smith found junior receiver Ben Godwin wide open down the sideline for a 50-yard gain down to move Chattahoochee all the way to the two-yard line.
-On the next play, Smith kept the ball himself and scampered for an easy two-yard touchdown run to put the Cougars in front.
+On the first play of the second quarter, senior quarterback Jaylen Smith found junior receiver Ben Godwin wide open down the sideline for a 50-yard gain to move Chattahoochee all the way to the 2-yard line.
+On the next play, Smith kept the ball himself and scampered for an easy touchdown run to put the Cougars in front.

-The Raiders countered the Cougars’ score with a seven-minute, 80-yard drive capped off with a three-yard touchdown pass from Ben Guthrie to Tylan Johnson.
+The Raiders countered with a seven-minute, 80-yard drive capped off with a 3-yard touchdown pass from Ben Guthrie to Tylan Johnson.

 The defenses bounced back to end the first half, as Alpharetta recovered a fumble and Chattahoochee came up with an interception by Elijah Character at its own goal line.

 The two teams entered halftime tied, 7-7.
-In a socially-distanced version of the halftime break, each team gathered on opposite ends of the field to re-group instead of using the indoor locker rooms.
+In a socially distanced version of the halftime break, each team gathered on opposite ends of the field to re-group instead of using the locker rooms.

 To start the second half, the offenses began to find their rhythm, but the defenses did not break.

 Chattahoochee received the ball first in the third quarter and drove from its own 25-yard line to the Raiders’ 8-yard line.
-The Cougars went for it on fourth-and-goal, but the Raiders defense, with playmakers such as Jaden Slocum, Dylan Merrell and Vito Perri, came up with the stop.
+The Cougars went for it on fourth-and-goal, but the Raiders’ defense, with playmakers like Jaden Slocum, Dylan Merrell and Vito Perri, came up with the stop.

-The sophomore quarterback Guthrie and sophomore running back Jake Gil carried a heavy load not only on this drive, but throughout the entire game.
-Guthrie finished the drive with a 10-yard rushing touchdown to give Alpharetta its first lead of the night with 7:12 left in the game.
+The sophomore quarterback Guthrie and sophomore running back Jake Gil carried a heavy load throughout the entire game.
+Guthrie finished the drive with a 10-yard rushing touchdown to give Alpharetta its first lead with 7:12 left in the game.

-The Raiders’ defense forced a punt by the Cougars on the next drive, and the Raiders’ offense capitalized.
+The Raiders’ defense forced the Cougars to punt on the next drive, and the Alpharetta offense capitalized.
 Quickly.

-On the first play of the drive, Guthrie lofted the ball deep downfield to Slocum, who ran under the ball and took it into the end zone.
-The Raiders took a two-score lead, 21-7, with 6:25 remaining in the game.
+On the first play of the drive, Guthrie lofted a pass deep downfield to Slocum, who ran under the ball and took it into the end zone.
+The Raiders took a two-score lead, 21-7, with 6:25 remaining.

 From there, the Raiders’ defense made one final stand to seal their first victory of the season.